Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are ½ to ¾ inch across, pale blue to white with 6 tepals (petals) and a protruding yellow center.
-Each petal has a sharp point at the tip.
-A few flowers are clustered at the top of a stem, the flower stalks enclosed within a sheath about 1 to 2 inches long.
-The sheath color is green to purplish brown.
+[photo of flowers] Flowers are ½ to ¾ inch across, pale blue to white with 6 tepals (3 petals and 3 sepals all similar), yellow at the base, with a column of yellow-tipped stamens protruding from the center.
+Tepals are mostly rounded at the tip with a small, needle-like projection at the very tip.
+A few flowers are clustered at the top of a stem, the flower stalks enclosed within 2 leaf-like bracts (spathe).
+The outer spathe is 1 to 2 inches long and about twice as long as the inner spathe.
+The edges of the outer spathe are typically separate all the way to the base.
+The spathe color is green to purplish brown.

-[photo of stem] Leaves are grass-like blades in a tuft at the base of the plant, each 3 to 10 inches long, or about as long as the flower stems.
-The flower stems are winged, and about 1/8 inch wide.
-Each plant may have several stems.
+[photo of stem] Leaves are narrow, toothless, grass-like blades in a basal tuft, each 3 to 10 inches long, or about as long as the flower stems.
+The flower stems are distinctly winged, about 1/8 inch wide, and smooth along the edges.
+One or more stems arise from the base.

 Notes: